CCNA-Lover/introduction-to-networks/connect-a-router-to-a-lan/tasks.md

 questions:<br>
 1. What is the IP address configured on R1?<br>
 2. What is the bandwidth on the Serial 0/0/0 interface?<br><br>
-d.

 Enter the command to display the statistics for the GigabitEthernet 0/0 interface and answer the following questions:<br>
 1. What is the IP address on R1?<br>
 2. What is the MAC address of the GigabitEthernet 0/0 interface?<br>